-Our Agreement contains covenants that include, among others, covenants that limit our ability to dispose of assets, enter into mergers or acquisitions, incur indebtedness, incur liens, pay dividends or make distributions on our capital stock, make investments or loans, and enter into certain affiliate transactions, in each case subject to customary exceptions for a credit facility of this size and type.
+Our revolving credit facility contains covenants that include, among others, covenants that limit our ability to dispose of assets, enter into mergers or acquisitions, incur indebtedness, incur liens, pay dividends or make distributions on our capital stock, make investments or loans, and enter into certain affiliate transactions, in each case subject to customary exceptions for a credit facility of this size and type.
 Additional covenants apply when we have outstanding borrowings under the revolving loan facility or when we achieve specific covenant milestones.
-The occurrence of an event of default could result in an increase to the applicable interest rate by 3.0%, an acceleration of all obligations under the Agreement, an obligation to repay all obligations in full, and a right by the Bank to exercise all remedies available to it under the Agreement and related agreements including the Guaranty and Security Agreement.
-If we are unable to pay those amounts, the Bank could proceed against the collateral granted to it pursuant to the credit facility.
+The occurrence of an event of default could result in an increase to the applicable interest rate by 3.0%, an acceleration of all obligations under the revolving credit facility, an obligation to repay all obligations in full, and a right by SVB to exercise all remedies available to it under the revolving credit facility and related agreements including any Guaranty or Guarantor Security Agreement.
+If we are unable to pay those amounts, SVB could proceed against the collateral granted to it pursuant to the revolving credit facility, and we may in turn lose access to our current source of borrowing availability.